Frequently Asked Questions for International Students

 How do I know if I am an undergraduate or graduate student?

-If you are a student working to complete a Bachelor's degree, then you are considered an undergraduate student.
-However, if you are a student working to complete a Master's degree, then you are probably a graduate student.
+If you are a student who hasn't yet earned a Bachelor's degree, then you are considered an undergraduate student.
+However, if you are a student who has earned a Bachelor's degree, then you are probably a graduate student.
 If you want to earn a second Bachelor's degree, then you will still be considered an undergraduate student.

 Does KU accept the British system of coursework (i.e., O-, AS- and A-level)?

 Yes.
 Kutztown University accepts O-, AS-, and A-level coursework.
 In some cases, the coursework may be deemed equivalent to the completion of a secondary-level program (i.e. high school diploma).
 This is determined on a case-by-case review of grades in the coursework.

 May I receive university credit for A-level coursework?

 International students may receive university credit for A-level coursework depending on their final grades in those courses.
 In order to receive credit, however, students must submit a course-by-course evaluation by World Education Service (WES).
 This evaluation should be mailed to the Office of International Admissions.
 The number of credits awarded is determined on a case-by-case basis.

 What is the deadline for submitting an application?

 Students seeking undergraduate admissions may submit their completed application on a rolling basis.
 Certain programs have limited seats available, and thus you are encouraged to submit your completed application as early as possible.
 Students seeking graduate admissions should consult the specific graduate programs webpage they are interested in to determine the deadline for admission.